AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 **Project**
 In this project, we aim to develop an avant-garde end-to-end AI movie trailer generation application.
 The app will feature an adaptive, Akinator-style quiz to elicit user preferences and include a modular pipeline connecting those preferences to generative APIs.
 Users can simply answer a short interactive quiz, and the app will produce a personalized, AI-generated movie trailer that reflects their cinematic taste.
 Additionally, a storytelling and trailer-planning agent will allow users to explore customized narratives and styles.
 It will be powered by a large language model for narrative generation and diffusion-based video models, making it a specialist in personalized cinematic creation.

-**Hand-ins**
-This folder contains for the respective milestones:
-- All reports in the `reports` folder.
-   - The report for this milestone is `TarAIntino AI Movie Generation Infrastructure.pdf`.
-- Any other documents are the `references` folder.
-   - The graph of the architecture of the project is `TarAIntino System Architecture 1.jpeg` and `TarAIntino System Architecture 2.jpeg` (it was too big in one image).

 **User Interface**
 There is no specific folder for the UI in this repo, as it is in a separate git repo.